tonglil/labeler/README.md

 - Fetch `question` with color `cc317c`
 - Fetch `wontfix` with color `ffffff`

-And write them into `labels.yaml`, creating the file if it exists, otherwise overwriting its contents.
+And write them into `labels.yaml`, creating the file if it doesn't exist, otherwise overwriting its contents.

 ### Applying labels